Global Executive Ph.D.

 English proficiency (C1 level): courses are taught in English and all coursework must be submitted in English.
 IETLS: 7; TOEFL: 100 or In-house English Test (free) provided by British Council: CEFR c1*.

-An additional selection Jury may take place in September should spaces be available (Date TBC).
+Additional selection juries may take place should spaces be available.

 Individual assessment meeting with the admissions department (initial discussion in person, by phone or visio-conference, with your programme advisor or another member of the admissions team).

 Applications are made online.
 The applications file will be made available to you following your initial discussion with your programme advisor.
-When you apply for the global Executive PhD, as well as the online application, you will have to submit the following documents to Mme Zhihao HU (firstname.lastname@example.org), please note that only complete applications will be reviewed:
+Please note that only complete applications will be reviewed:

 - Your personal details: name, address, e-mail, telephone number